jeet0007/delete_duplecate_images/README.md

 ## Performance and Limitations

+- Image processing is single-threaded for stability
+- GUI operations run in a separate thread to maintain responsiveness
 - Large folders may take longer to process
 - Memory usage scales with number of images
 - Recommended: Process folders with less than 10,000 images at a time